ubccpsc/classy/README.md

 ```

 If you want to start a single service, in the `classy/` folder execute `docker-compose up -d <service>` (where service is something like `db`).

+If you want to run the db for testing, in `classy/` run `docker run -p 27017:27017 mongo`

 ## Authors